palexand/palexand.github.io/_posts/2013-5-19-Modern-Vampire-in-the-City-Vampire-Weekend.md

 ---
 layout: blog
 categories: blog music
-title: At Filmore East - The Allman Brothers Band
+title: Modern Vampire in the City - Vampire Weekend
 ---

 I got this album from iTunes based on a one song preview and a rating